Jason English Enters World 24 Hour Italy

 You are allowed to use any number of spare/replacement bikes in the race and you will be provided with 2 copies of your bike numbers at registration.
 Bike changes can only be made in the Solo Rider pit area.
 A rider cannot exchange bikes with another rider while on the course.

 26”, 29” or 650B mountain bike wheels and mountain bikes are the only style of bikes/equipment to be ridden in the race.
-No other type of bike is allowed, including flat bar road bikes or touring bikes with road type bars.
-Expressly forbidden are road and cyclo-cross bikes and unicycles.
-The minimum tyre width allowed is 1.6”.
+No other type of bike is allowed, including flat bar road bikes, gravel bikes, or touring bikes with road type bars.
+Expressly forbidden are road bikes, tandems, cyclo-cross bikes, unicycles and bikes containing any form of motor or powered assistance.
+The minimum tyre width allowed is 1.6” or 40mm.
 Front suspension is recommended but not compulsory.
 Bar ends are allowed but only on the ends of the bar.
 Triathlon style aero-bars are forbidden.

 Helmets